GLOBAL MARKETS-Stocks rally as investors scent fresh stimulus

 Oil prices gave up early gains, beset by ongoing concerns about oversupply.

-The biggest equity move was in Japan, where signals from Prime Minister Shinzo Abe that Japan will cut corporate taxes pushed the Nikkei 225 stock index up 7.7 percent, its biggest one-day rise since October 2008.
+Wall Street's reaction to the overseas rally was muted.
+The biggest move was in Japan, where signals from Prime Minister Shinzo Abe that Japan will cut corporate taxes pushed the Nikkei 225 stock index up 7.7 percent, its biggest one-day rise since October 2008.

 China's Finance Ministry said on Wednesday it would strengthen fiscal policy, boost infrastructure spending and speed up tax reform, helping lift Chinese shares for a second day.